top of page

 Zapoteco interpreters help migrants to express themselves and understand the information they are given, allowing them to better advocate for themselves and make more informed decisions.

 Besides providing language assistance, interpreters are also integral to intercultural communication.
-Having an interpreter who understands both American and Zapoteco cultures can help make communication smoother and less stressful for both sides.
+Having an interpreter who understands both American and Zapotec cultures can help make communication smoother and less stressful for both sides.

-Zapotec interpreters are currently in short supply for several reasons.
-One major challenge is that Zapotec is a diverse group of mutually unintelligible language variants rather than a single language.
+Zapoteco interpreters are currently in short supply for several reasons.
+One major challenge is that Zapoteco is a diverse group of mutually unintelligible language variants rather than a single language.
 Consequently, finding the right interpreter for a specific variant can be difficult.
-Additionally, unlike more widely spoken languages, Zapotec lacks standardized certification programs, which are required for interpreters to work in legal and healthcare settings.
+Additionally, unlike more widely spoken languages, Zapoteco lacks standardized certification programs, which are required for interpreters to work in legal and healthcare settings.

 This language disparity restricts Zapoteco speakers' access to healthcare, legal aid, and social services.
 Without language services, they are at risk of misdiagnoses, unfair asylum decisions, and unjust deportations.
 Zapoteco speakers need access to qualified interpreters to have a clear understanding of their circumstances and exercise their fundamental right to language access in the U.S.